DanielPyb/exam-semester-3/readme.md

 in terminal write npm install
 Then if you wish to change the color palette go into _variables.scss and change main color to one of the already created choices, or add your own variation

-npm run watch to see the updated from scss as soon as you save
+npm run watch to see the updates from scss as soon as you save

 ### built with